Magro28/alexaGPT/README.md

 Just some snippets for an Alexa skill which connects to OpenAI GPT API

-I implemented a simple memory function (stores the last 20 conversations) and should remember these until the lambda function restarts.
+I implemented a simple memory function (stores the last 20 conversations) and should remember these until the skill is started again.
 Just up the value if you like in the add_message_to_history function.

 ## How to setup